 Of course, it is also the case that conceptions of ‘reflection' change over the years.

 McIntyre (1993) identified three levels of reflection.

 - The technical level is concerned with ‘the effective attainment of given goals' (1993, p.
-44) and in this respect there is a focus on what might be labeled the basic performance competences of learning to teach.
+44) and in this respect there is a focus on what might be labelled the basic performance competences of learning to teach.

 - A second level of reflection by contrast is termed practical reflection and is about the relationship of classroom practice to underpinning values and beliefs.